Anne-Sophie, Audrey et Fayda : thank you for your help

 So my advice here is to be on the same wavelength as your spouse thus to agree on a budget you will try not to go over.
 Then you can start enjoying this great event’s organisation.
 If you have financial help from your families keep them informed of your choices and try to make it a pleasant event for everyone as organizing a wedding can bring out tensions and disagreements.
 Keep the communication flow going and be clear on when the payments are expected; you could even set an informal get together to make things out.

 Before making a deposit or even creating your invitations ask yourself all the questions below.
 Once you have the answers go ahead with the organisation and enjoy every minute of it.
 This event is a joyful unique and very emotional feast.

--Will you be allowed to use indoor as outdoor promises?
+-Will you be allowed to use indoor as outdoor premises?

 -Will you be allowed to party all night?
-What about neighbors?
+What about neighbours?
 What are the terms?